richbl/go-ble-sync-cycle/wiki/Basic-Usage:-Running-the-Application.md

 2025/03/04 14:31:47 ----- ----- BLE Sync Cycle 0.12.0 shutdown complete.
 Goodbye
 ```

 In this first example, while the application was able to find the BLE peripheral, it failed to discover the CSC services and characteristics before timing out.
-Depending on the BLE peripheral, it may take some time before a BLE peripheral "advertises" both its device services and characteristics.
+Depending on the BLE peripheral, it may take some time before a BLE peripheral advertises both its services and characteristics.
 If the peripheral is not responding, you may need to increase the timeout in the `config.toml` file.
-In most cases, however, rerunning the application will resolve the issue, as the BLE peripheral will eventually advertise its services and characteristics.
+In most cases however, rerunning the application will resolve the issue.

 ```console
 2025/03/04 14:32:48 ----- ----- Starting BLE Sync Cycle 0.12.0